frouo/lembot-public-website/blog/[25-07-08] lembot-v2-simpler-more-powerful.md

 That's it!
 Your custom configuration is preserved.

+---

+## FAQs

+### Can I export multiple campaigns at once?

+Absolutely.
+The "By tags" and "All active campaigns" options let you export dozens (or even hundreds) of campaigns in a single automation.

+### Does this change my pricing?

+Not at all.
+Your current subscription stays the same, with all v2 features included at no extra cost.

+### Do I need to recreate my existing bots right away?

+No rush.
+Your current bots will keep running without any changes.
+Migrate to v2 whenever you're ready by creating new bots.

+---

 ## Ready to try v2?

 Head over to your [Lembot dashboard](https://lembot.com/dashboard) and create your first v2 bot.
 The interface will guide you through each step.

 And as always, if you have any questions or feedback, just [send me an email](mailto:francois@lembot.com) or use the chat.
-I read everything and your input shapes the future of lembot.
+I read everything and your input shapes the future of Lembot.

 [Create your first v2 bot now ↗️](https://lembot.com/signup)